Skip to main content

 The escrow deposit at the notaire: amount, timelines and what you need to know

 You have just signed the preliminary sales agreement.
-The excitement of finding the property fades, and administrative reality takes over.
+The excitement of finding the property fades and administrative reality takes over.
 The notaire asks you to pay the escrow deposit, between 5 and 10% of the purchase price.
-On a Parisian apartment at 600,000 euros, that represents 30,000 to 60,000 euros.
-This is not an insignificant sum, yet most buyers transfer it without truly understanding what it represents, where it goes, and under what conditions they can recover it.
+On a Paris apartment at 600,000 euros, that is 30,000 to 60,000 euros.
+It is no small sum, yet most buyers transfer it without really understanding what it is, where it goes, and on what terms they can recover it.

-This lack of clarity is not acceptable when the amounts involved reach several tens of thousands of euros.
-After fifteen years of property hunting in Paris and over 1,200 transactions at Home Select, I have seen buyers panic upon discovering that their escrow was blocked for months after a sale cancellation, and others skillfully negotiate the amount to preserve their cash flow.
-This guide clarifies every aspect of the escrow so that you know exactly what you are doing when you initiate that transfer.
+That lack of clarity is not acceptable when the sums involved run to tens of thousands of euros.
+After fifteen years of property hunting in Paris and over 1,200 transactions at Home Select, I have seen buyers panic on discovering that their escrow was blocked for months after a sale fell through, and others negotiate the amount skilfully to preserve their cash flow.
+This guide clarifies every aspect of the escrow so you know exactly what you are doing when you set up that transfer.

 Escrow, security deposit, immobilization indemnity: untangling the terms

-French property legal vocabulary thrives on confusion.
-Three terms circulate for closely related but distinct realities, and even professionals sometimes use them interchangeably.
+French property law thrives on confusion.
+Three terms circulate for closely related but distinct things, and even professionals sometimes use them interchangeably.

-The security deposit (depot de garantie) is the sum paid by the buyer at the time of signing the preliminary sales agreement (or the unilateral promise of sale) to materialize their commitment.
+The security deposit (dépôt de garantie) is the sum paid by the buyer on signing the preliminary sales agreement (or the unilateral promise of sale) to give substance to their commitment.
 It is the financial proof that the buyer is serious.

-The escrow (sequestre) is the act of entrusting this sum to a neutral third party.
-The word designates both the operation and the third party who holds the funds.
-In Parisian practice, this third party is almost always the notaire.
-The money is deposited in a specific account (the notaire’s consignment account at the Caisse des Depots et Consignations) and can only be released with the agreement of both parties or by court order.
+The escrow (séquestre) is the act of entrusting this sum to a neutral third party.
+The word covers both the operation and the third party who holds the funds.
+In Paris practice, this third party is almost always the notaire.
+The money is placed in a specific account (the notaire’s consignment account at the Caisse des Dépôts et Consignations) and can be released only with the agreement of both parties or by court order.

-The immobilization indemnity (indemnite d’immobilisation) is a term specific to the unilateral promise of sale (distinct from the bilateral preliminary agreement).
-In a unilateral promise, only the seller commits to selling during a given period.
+The immobilization indemnity (indemnité d’immobilisation) is a term specific to the unilateral promise of sale (distinct from the bilateral preliminary agreement).
+In a unilateral promise, only the seller commits to selling for a given period.
 The buyer pays an immobilization indemnity (generally 10% of the price) in exchange for this exclusivity.
-If the buyer decides not to buy (outside of a condition precedent), the indemnity remains with the seller.
+If the buyer decides not to buy (outside a condition precedent), the indemnity stays with the seller.

-In common Parisian practice, the majority of transactions use the bilateral preliminary agreement (mutual commitment), and the terms “escrow” and “security deposit” are used interchangeably.
-The essential point: it is your money, held by the notaire, which will be applied toward the sale price on the day of signing the deed of sale.
+In common Paris practice, most transactions use the bilateral preliminary agreement (a mutual commitment), and the terms “escrow” and “security deposit” are used interchangeably.
+The essential point: it is your money, held by the notaire, that will be applied towards the sale price on the day the deed of sale is signed.

 The amount: between convention and negotiation

 No law sets the escrow amount.
 It is an agreement between the parties.
-In practice in Paris, customs vary between 5 and 10% of the sale price.
+In practice in Paris, custom varies between 5 and 10% of the sale price.

 The most common standard is 10%.
-This is the percentage that most estate agents and notaires propose by default.
-For an apartment at 700,000 euros, that represents 70,000 euros, a considerable sum that will be immobilized for a minimum of three months, the time between the preliminary agreement and the deed of sale.
+This is the percentage most estate agents and notaires propose by default.
+For an apartment at 700,000 euros, that is 70,000 euros, a considerable sum tied up for at least three months, the time between the preliminary agreement and the deed of sale.

-But 5% is perfectly acceptable and increasingly common, especially when the buyer is financing a large portion of the purchase by mortgage.
-In this case, mobilizing 10% of the price in immediate cash can be constraining, even incompatible with the financial structure (the personal contribution must also cover notaire fees and potential renovation work).
+But 5% is perfectly acceptable and increasingly common, especially when the buyer is financing a large part of the purchase by mortgage.
+In that case, finding 10% of the price in immediate cash can be a stretch, even incompatible with the financial structure (the personal contribution must also cover notaire fees and any renovation work).

-Particular cases our property hunters encounter frequently.
-Purchases above one million euros: the 10% escrow represents 100,000 euros or more.
-Negotiating 5% or even a fixed amount (50,000 euros for example) becomes a real issue.
+Some cases our property hunters meet often.
+Purchases above one million euros: the 10% escrow is 100,000 euros or more, so negotiating 5% or even a fixed amount (50,000 euros, say) becomes a real issue.
 Expatriate buyers: the international transfer can take several days and transfer limits are sometimes restricted, so a reasonable escrow amount avoids banking complications.
 First-time buyers with a tight deposit: every euro counts, and a reduced escrow preserves room for ancillary costs.

-A point that few agents mention: the escrow is not lost.
-It is applied toward the sale price on the day of the final signing.
+A point few agents mention: the escrow is not lost.
+It is applied towards the sale price on the day of final signing.
 If you pay 50,000 euros as escrow on a 600,000 euro purchase, the balance due on the day of the deed of sale is 550,000 euros (plus notaire fees).
-Your bank will release the loan taking the escrow already paid into account.
+Your bank releases the loan taking the escrow already paid into account.

 Every clause in the preliminary agreement is negotiable.
-Our property hunters optimize the financial conditions of your purchase, from the escrow amount to the financing timelines.
+Our property hunters optimise the financial conditions of your purchase, from the escrow amount to the financing timelines.
 Entrust us with your project

 The payment timeline